IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.6.BaptismOfTheSpirit.md

 ## Jesus' Promise: Acts 1:4–5

-<p style="font-family: 'Gabriola', serif;">"And being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, 'which,' He said, 'you have heard from Me; for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.'"</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Acts 1:4–5 (NKJV)</em></p>
+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"And being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, 'which,' He said, 'you have heard from Me; for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.'"</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Acts 1:4–5 (NKJV)</em></p>

 * Jesus commands waiting for "the Promise of the Father"
 * The disciples had **not yet** received this — Pentecost was coming